Heerlen-North gets quality boost through new collaboration

 Over 800 new homes within 20 years

-The area is roughly situated between Brunssummerheide, quarry area Euregioweg, Beersdalweg and Emmaweg.
+The area lies between Brunssummerheide, quarry area Euregioweg, Beersdalweg and Emmaweg.
 In this area, Woonpunt has property in several neighborhoods and Beaujean Real Estate owns the quarries.
-The municipality of Heerlen has properties adjacent to or in the vicinity of the areas the parties intend to develop.
+The municipality of Heerlen has properties adjacent to or near the areas the parties want to develop.

-The proposed housing program assumes an addition of approximately 800 housing units in the middle and upper housing segment.
-The number of social housing units will remain the same, but will be better distributed over the areas owned by the parties located in the planning area.
-Realization will take 15 to 20 years, as this is a major transformation.
-The possibilities for a good mix in the housing supply of the Versiliënbosch neighborhood and the Vrieheide quarry will be explored first.
+The housing program assumes about 800 additional homes in the middle and upper housing segment.
+The number of social housing units will remain the same, but we will better distribute the property areas in the planning area.
+Realization will take 15 to 20 years, as it is a major transformation.
+We first explore the possibilities for a good mix in the housing supply of the Versiliënbosch neighborhood and the Vrieheide quarry.

 Strengthening livability

 Heerlen Alderman Marco Peters (Spatial Planning) explains, "The neighborhoods in the Heerlerheide district will receive an enormous boost as a result of this approach.
 On the one hand, we are thereby making neighborhoods and districts stronger by adding new housing segments, on the other hand we are also investing rigorously in livability by upgrading streets, greenery and the appearance of these neighborhoods.
-In this way, we are also ensuring that residents who are in need of a new home are much more likely to be able to stay in their own neighborhood, whereas now they often have to seek that home elsewhere.
-What's more, with this approach we are making beautiful areas like the Groeve Vrieheide accessible and thus making them much more a part of our neighborhoods so that people can enjoy them much more."
+In this way, we are also ensuring that residents who are in need of a new home can much more often stay in their own neighborhood.
+Now they often have to seek that housing elsewhere.
+What's more, with this approach we are making beautiful areas such as the Groeve Vrieheide accessible.
+And thus making them much more a part of our neighborhoods so that people can enjoy them more."

 Alderman Casper Gelderblom (Housing) adds: "We are finally going to build on a large scale again in Heerlen!
 Not only are we creating a beautiful new residential neighborhood in the green, we are simultaneously connecting and strengthening the surrounding neighborhoods.
 This way we are not only building houses, but also more cohesion, livability and future prospects for the entire city.
 The space our city has is our strength and with exactly that strength we will now work towards a stronger, greener and more connected Heerlen."